vatturivasu/Admission-Prediction-ML-Flask/README.md

 This project is a Machine Learning-based web application that predicts the probability of a student getting admission into graduate programs based on academic performance and profile details.

-The main objective of this project is to help students understand their chances of admission by analyzing important factors such as GRE score, TOEFL score, CGPA, and research experience.
-The system uses a regression model trained on historical data to generate predictions.

-A simple web interface is developed using Flask to allow users to input their details and get results instantly.
+The system is trained on historical admission data and deployed using Flask, allowing users to input their details and receive real-time predictions.

 ## Problem Statement

-Many students are unsure about their chances of getting admission into universities.
-This project provides a data-driven approach to estimate admission probability, helping students make better decisions.
+Students often lack clarity about their chances of admission.
+This project provides a data-driven solution to estimate admission probability using machine learning models.

 ## Tech Stack